Thomas Reid: Life

-Reid was born in the manse at Strachan, Aberdeenshire, on 26 April 1710 O.S., the son of Lewis Reid (1676–1762) and his wife Margaret Gregory, first cousin to James Gregory.
+Reid was born in the manse at Strachan, Aberdeenshire, on 26 April 1710, the son of Lewis Reid (1676–1762) and his wife Margaret Gregory, first cousin to James Gregory.
 He was educated at Kincardine Parish School then the O'Neil Grammar School in Kincardine.

 He went to the University of Aberdeen in 1723 and graduated MA in 1726.
 He was licensed to preach by the Church of Scotland in 1731 when he came of age.
 He began his career as a minister of the Church of Scotland but ceased to be a minister when he was given a professorship at King's College, Aberdeen, in 1752.
 He obtained his doctorate and wrote An Inquiry Into the Human Mind on the Principles of Common Sense (published in 1764).
 He and his colleagues founded the 'Aberdeen Philosophical Society, popularly known as the 'Wise Club' (a literary-philosophical association).
 Shortly after the publication of his first book, he was given the prestigious Professorship of Moral Philosophy at the University of Glasgow when he was called to replace Adam Smith.
 He resigned from this position in 1781, after which he prepared his university lectures for publication in two books: Essays on the Intellectual Powers of Man (1785) and Essays on the Active Powers of the Human Mind (1788).
 However, in 1787 he is still listed as "Professor of Moral Philosophy" at the university, but his classes were being taught by Archibald Arthur.

 In 1740 Thomas Reid married his cousin Elizabeth, daughter of the London physician George Reid.
 His wife and "numerous" children predeceased him, except for a daughter who married Patrick Carmichael.
 Reid died of palsy, in Glasgow.
 He was buried at Blackfriars Church in the grounds of Glasgow College and when the university moved to Gilmorehill in the west of Glasgow, his tombstone was inserted in the main building.

 Philosophical work

 Overview

 Reid believed that common sense (in a special philosophical sense of sensus communis) is, or at least should be, at the foundation of all philosophical inquiry.
-He disagreed with Hume, who asserted that we can never know what an external world consists of as our knowledge is limited to the ideas in the mind, and George Berkeley, who asserted that the external world is merely ideas in the mind.
+He disagreed with Hume, who asserted that we can never know what an external world consists of as our knowledge is limited to the ideas in the mind, and George Berkeley, who asserted that the external world is instead ideas in the mind.
 By contrast, Reid claimed that the foundations upon which our sensus communis are built justify our belief that there is an external world.